 Join JUSP for publishers

-Membership of JUSP is free, and open to all journal and book publishers and intermediaries who are able to supply COUNTER-compliant data using the SUSHI protocol.
+Membership of JUSP is free, and open to all journal, book and database publishers and intermediaries who are able to supply COUNTER-compliant data using the SUSHI protocol.
+Our publisher leaflet contains lots of useful information about the service and its benefits.

 What is the process for joining JUSP?